slatedocs/slate/source/includes/_tests.md

 ## Update a specific test

-This endpoint retrieves a specific test.
+This endpoint updates a specific test.

 ### HTTP Request